… they wanted to reinvent everything, each day; to make themselves masters and possessors of their own lives.

 comité invisible, Maintenant

 What follows is a second exercise in the sharing of ideas, of visions (for the first, click here).
 The most recent essay by the invisible committee, Now, continues a reflection-intervention that began with The Coming Insurrection and To Our Friends, and offers a powerful critique of contemporary politics, along with a defense of “autonomy”.
-What is proposed here then is again a partial summary and a critical commentary of the idea of politics expressed in the essay.
-(Our first
+What is proposed here then is again a partial translation, summary and a critical commentary of the idea of politics expressed in the essay.

 It also may be taken as a ongoing commentary on our recent posts dedicated to Eduardo Viveiros de Castro and Jacques Rancière.
 The work of Guy Debord and Giorgio Agamben also resonate throughout this reflection.